platformatic/platformatic/docs/guides/logging-to-elasticsearch.md

 ## Configure Logger Transport

-Configuring your platformatic application to log to ElasticSearch is straighforward, you just have to configure it like the following:
+Configuring your Platformatic application to log to ElasticSearch is straightforward, you just have to configure it like the following:

 ```json